 - Switch to energy-efficient appliances where possible.

 There are several different ways to get help paying your energy bills if you’re struggling to get by.
-Several energy firms have grant schemes available to customers struggling to cover their bills.
+Several energy firms have grant schemes available to qualifying customers struggling to cover their bills.
 But eligibility criteria vary depending on the supplier and the amount you can get depends on your financial circumstances.
-For example, British Gas or Scottish Gas customers struggling to pay their energy bills can get grants worth up to £2,000.
+For example, British Gas or Scottish Gas customers struggling to pay their energy bills could be eligible for grants worth up to £2,000.